Agaricus campestris: Description

 The cap is white, may have fine scales, and is 3 to 12 cm in diameter; it is first hemispherical in shape before flattening out with maturity.
 The gills are initially pink, then red-brown and finally a dark brown, as is the spore print.
 The stipe is 3 to 10 cm tall, 1–2 cm wide, predominantly white and bears a single thin ring.
 The taste is mild.
 The white flesh bruises a dingy reddish brown, as opposed to yellow in the poisonous Agaricus xanthodermus and similar species.
 The thick-walled, dark brown, elliptical spores measure 5.5–8 μm by 4–5 μm.
 Cheilocystidia are absent.

 Similar species

-Several species may be confused with Agaricus campestris.
-The most dangerous confusion may be with Amanita virosa, which is morbidly toxic, or with the deadly Amanita hygroscopica or 'Pink-Gilled Destroying Angel'.
-A less serious, but more common, confusion is with Agaricus xanthodermus ("the yellow stainer"), which causes gastrointestinal problems in many people.
-In the US, it may be confused with the poisonous Agaricus californicus or Agaricus hondensis.
+Several species may be confused with A. campestris.
+The most dangerous confusion may be with the deadly Amanita virosa (one of the group colloquially called "destroying angel"), or with the deadly Amanita hygroscopica (the pink-gilled destroying angel).
+Amanita species may be distinguished from Agaricus by a volva at the base, remnants of a universal veil.
+Such a veil may also be seen surrounding adjacent smaller button mushrooms, if present.
+It's recommended to look for smaller sibling buttons nearby, and slice one of them lengthwise to examine their anatomy.
+They may also be distinguished by a white or off-white spore print while mushrooms in the family Agaricacea are dark brown.
+In the US, A. camp. may also be confused with the poisonous Agaricus californicus or A. hondensis.
+White Clitocybe species that also grow in grassy places may be toxic.
+According to Moldenke, some authorities believed that the mandrakes referenced in Genesis and in Song of Solomon were not Mandragora Officinarum L, but instead might be Agaricus campestris L.

-Agaricus arvensis, the horse mushroom, is another similar mushroom, and an excellent edible.
-White Clitocybe species that also grow on lawns, and in grassy places may be dangerous to eat.
+A less serious, but more common, confusion is with Agaricus xanthodermus (the yellow stainer), which causes gastrointestinal problems in many people.
+A. arvensis (the horse mushroom) is very similar and is an excellent edible.